18 Movie Remakes That Totally Flopped

 The Wicker Man (2006)

 Nicolas Cage, an incompetent script, and a whole lot of bees made this 2006 remake a laughable train wreck.
-Critics were certainly not impressed by Neil LaBute's take on the 1973 British horror film from director Robin Hardy, but no one hated it more than audiences, who gave the movie a rare F rating.
+Critics were certainly not impressed by Neil LaBute's take on the 1973 British horror film from director Robin Hardy, but no one hated it more than audiences, who gave the movie a rare F grade.
 With so much negative buzz surrounding it, it's no surprise that The Wicker Man flopped at the box office, not even earning enough to offset its $40 million budget.
 And for more films with wild endings, check out these 23 Movies With Shocking Twist Endings We're Still Not Over.

 The Thing (2011)